Table of Contents

 Due to advances in HIV care and treatment, many women living with HIV (HIV+) are living longer, healthier lives.
 As women living with HIV think about their futures, some are deciding to have the babies they always wanted.

 The good news is that advances in HIV treatment have also greatly lowered the chances that a mother will pass HIV on to her baby (also known as perinatal or "mother-to-child" HIV transmission).
 The World Health Organization reports HIV that can be perinatally transmitted as much as 45 percent of the time when mothers are not taking HIV drugs.
 However, with HIV treatment, the chances of perinatal transmission can be less than five in 100 births.
-According to the US Centers for Disease Control and Prevention (CDC), if the mother takes HIV drugs and is virally suppressed, the chances of transmission can be less than one in 100.
+According to the US Centers for Disease Control and Prevention (CDC), if the mother takes HIV drugs and is virally suppressed (viral load is undetectable), the chances of transmission can be less than one in 100.
 It is also important to note that studies have shown that being pregnant will not make HIV progress faster in the mother.

 One way we learn about how HIV drugs affect pregnancy is through the Antiretroviral Pregnancy Registry.
 Pregnant women living with HIV are encouraged to register (through their health care providers) with the Antiretroviral Pregnancy Registry at http://www.APRegistry.com.
+This registry tracks all women in the US who are pregnant and taking HIV drugs to see if these medications are harmful to the developing baby.

 Click above to view or download this fact sheet as a PDF slide presentation